 The EU also has other priorities to focus on – the war in Ukraine, inflation, the energy crisis and global warming.
 The NI protocol isn’t even on their main agenda.
 Why interrupt your adversary while they are busy making even more mistakes?
 (Napoleon).
 Unfortunately for N. Ireland, this one will run and run.

-Frank Schnittger is a former senior executive in a leading multinational and has a Masters in Peace Studies from Trinity College where his thesis predicted the fall of Apartheid due to a combination of economic and political factors.
-His professional focus is on the dynamics of societal and organisational change, and, more latterly, the role of information and communications technology in facilitating change.
+Frank Schnittger is a former senior executive in a leading multinational in Dublin and London and has a Masters in Peace Studies from Trinity College.
 He has been a director of a number of charitable and voluntary organisations in the community development, education, holistic addiction treatment and restorative justice sectors.
-He is editor of the European Tribune (Eurotrib.com) and a moderator of the Irish Rugby Fan Forum.
+He is editor of the European Tribune and a moderator of the Irish Rugby Fan Forum.